Steps to Build a Video Skill for Living Room Entertainment Devices

 You create a video skill in the Alexa developer console.
 When prompted to choose a model to add to your skill, select the Video model.

 You can choose English(US) as your default language and region, or you can create your skill in another language and region.
 Make sure to select the region where you plan to make your skill available.
+You can create your skill in other languages.
+For details, see Develop Smart Home Skills for Multiple Languages.
 Language support varies by interface.
-For details, see List of Alexa Interfaces and Supported Languages.
+For more details, see List of Alexa Interfaces and Supported Languages.

 After you create your skill, copy the skill ID to a convenient place, such as Notepad on Windows or TextEdit on Mac.
 You use the skill ID to connect your skill to your skill code hosted on Lambda.